Tw1ddle/MarkovNameGenerator/README.md

 Bradnincham
 ```

-You can save or share custom training data, settings and results.
-Hit the "Get Sharing Link" button in the settings section, and copy the generated URL.
-Note that large training data sets will create URLs too long for some browsers and servers - reduce the size of your training dataset to work around this.
+You can save or share custom training data, settings and results - simply hit one of the sharing buttons and and copy the generated URL.
+Note that large training data sets will create URLs too long for some browsers and servers - reduce the amount of training data to work around this.

 ## Install ##

 Get the Haxe library code here or through haxelib.

 Include it in your ```.hxml```
 ```